SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 @sec_protocollist

 The UI we build now will show a list of all methods of a given protocol, and it combines two widgets: a list and a label.
 Considering reuse, there is no difference with the previous UI.
-This is because the reuse of a UI as a widget is **not impacted at all** by the number of widgets it contains \(nor by their position\).
+This is because the reuse of a UI as a widget is **not impacted at all** by the number of widgets it contains (nor by their position).
 Large and complex UIs are reused in the same way as simple widgets.

 ```
-SpPresenter subclass: #ProtocolMethodListPresenter
+SpPresenter << #ProtocolMethodListPresenter
-	instanceVariableNames: 'label methods'
-	classVariableNames: ''
+	slots: { #label . #methods };
+	tag: 'MiniClassBrowser';
-	package: 'Spec-BuildUIWithSpec'
+	package: 'CodeOfSpec20Book'
 ```

-The `initializeWidgets` method for this UI is quite straightforward.
+The `initializePresenters` method for this UI is quite straightforward.
 We specify the default label text as 'protocol', which will be changed when the widget is reused.
 We also give this UI a title.

 ```
 ProtocolMethodListPresenter >> initializePresenters